 The instances are divided into training, selection, and testing subsets.
 They represent 60%, 20%, and 20% of the original instances, respectively, and are split at random.

-Once all the data set information has been set, we are ready to perform some analytics to check the quality of the data.
+Once we have set all the data set information, we are ready to perform some analytics to check the quality of the data.

 For instance, we can calculate the data distribution.
 The next figure depicts the histogram for the target variable.

 As we can see, the compressive strength has a normal distribution.

-The above chart shows that the amount of cement has the greatest impact on compressive strength.
+The above chart shows that cement has the greatest impact on compressive strength.

 We can also plot a scatter chart with the compressive strength versus the cement amount.

 In general, the more cement, the more compressive strength.
-However, the compressive strength depends on all the inputs at the same time.
+However, the compressive strength depends on all the inputs simultaneously.

 The second step is to set the neural network stuff.
 For approximation project types, a neural network is usually composed by:

 Here two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.
 The first layer has five inputs and three neurons.
 The second layer has three inputs and one neuron.
 Hyperbolic tangent and linear functions have been set as the activation functions for the first and second layers.
 These are the default values we will be using as a first guess.

 The figure above shows the resulting network architecture.